 It’s relatively inexpensive to stream games with 4k graphics and surround sound.
 However, you need to invest in high-speed internet to make the most of the service.

-Like GeForce Now, you have to buy individual games on Stadia’s free tier.
+Like GeForce Now, you must buy individual games on Stadia’s free tier.
 Depending on how newly released the games were, they can range from $40-$60.

 Pro tier subscribers have access to several games per month that you can play free for as long as you keep your Stadia subscription.
 You’re not forced to fork up the cash if you don’t want to purchase the games.